How to Deal with Unfair Contract Terms

 How can Onyx Legal help you?

-Contact us to review your contracts and bring them up to date for ease of understanding and legal compliance.
+Make an Appointment to have us review your contracts and bring them up to date for ease of understanding and legal compliance.
 If you worried that your contracts include unfair terms that affect you, or affect your customers, we can let you know your available options.